shurik179/personal-robotics-motor-controller/docs/mp_library.rst

 Installation
 ============
-To install the library, download the latest version of `motor_driver.py` file from |github| and copy it to the root directory of your board.
+To install the library, download the latest version of `motor_driver.py` file from `mp_library` folder in |github| and copy it to the root directory of your board.